 Throwing out your back can be a painful experience.
-So when you just threw out your back you’re probably looking for a quick fix to relieve your pain.
+So when you just threw out your back you’re probably looking for a way to relieve your pain and to prevent it from ever happening again.

 Luckily for you, throwing out your back can be easily fixed.
 By a quick fix we mean one or two weeks by the way.
 Unfortunately it can’t be done in a few days because of the damaged that is caused.